TYLER SCHOOL OF ART AND ARCHITECTURE

 2

-Students working toward the post-professional degree select two 3-credit electives in consultation with a Landscape Architecture advisor.
+Students working toward the post-professional degree select one or two 3-credit electives in consultation with a Landscape Architecture advisor.

 First Professional Degree (for students WITHOUT an undergraduate degree in Landscape Architecture)